AncaSea/Flutter_Ancase-Rekasae-Suryo-Dwi-Raharjo/README.md

 # My Repo
 #Flutter_Ancase-Rekasae-Suryo-Dwi-Raharjo
-diperuntukkan untuk pengumpulan tugas-tugas selama Program MSIB Mastering Flutter From Zero to Hero
+This repo is intended as a place to collect and store tasks during the MSIB Mastering Flutter From Zero to Hero Program